 HUD's Office of General Counsel issued a memo on April 4, 2016, regarding the application of Fair Housing Act standards to the use of criminal records.
 This memo states that a PHA violates the Fair Housing Act when their policy or practice has an unjustified discriminatory effect, even when the PHA had no intention to discriminate.
 Where a policy or practice that restricts admission based on criminal history has a disparate impact on a particular race, national origin, or other protected class, that policy or practice is in violation of the Fair Housing Act if it is not necessary to serve a substantial, legitimate, nondiscriminatory interest of the PHA, or if that interest could be served by another practice that has a less discriminatory effect [OGC Memo 4/4/16].
+HUD codified this stance on disparate impact and discriminatory effects in a final rule dated March 31, 2023.
+In doing so, HUD also standardized its long-practiced three-step approach to assessing burdens of proof.

 PHAs who impose blanket prohibitions on any person with any conviction record, no matter when the conviction occurred, what the underlying conduct entailed, or what the convicted person has done since then will be unable to show that such policy or practice is necessary to achieve a substantial, legitimate, nondiscriminatory interest.
 Even a PHA with a more tailored policy or practice that excludes individuals with only certain types of convictions must still prove that its policy is necessary.
 To do this, the PHA must show that its policy accurately distinguishes between criminal conduct that indicates a demonstrable risk to resident safety and property and criminal conduct that does not.
 This part covers the following topics:

-- Required denial of admission
+- •\\\Required denial of admission

+- The asset limitation in public housing

 - Other permitted reasons for denial of admission

 - Screening

 - Criteria for deciding to deny admission

-- Prohibition against denial of admission to victims of domestic violence, dating violence, sexual assault, or stalking
+- Prohibition against denial of admission to victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking

 - Notice of eligibility or denial